 When I got that news I almost cried tears of joy.
-Finally there was a reason for all my aches and pains.
-I wasn’t making it all up like so many doctors had told me.
-The moment they told me I had 4 rare vascular compressions my world just felt so much brighter.
+Finally, there was a reason for all my aches and pains.
+I wasn’t making it all up as so many doctors had told me.
+The moment they told me I had 5 rare vascular compressions my world just felt so much brighter.
 Which may sound odd.
 But being undiagnosed for so long and then being told you were “fixed” lead to a lot of dark nights when the symptoms were at their worst.
-You start to second guess your own body and your sanity.
-After doing another round of vascular testing I was signed up for the first surgery of its kind to be performed in the states.
+You start to second-guess your own body and your sanity.
+After doing another round of vascular testing I was signed up for the first surgery of its kind to be performed in the United States.
 When I was diagnosed I was told I was a medical impossibility but yet I’m here.

 It’s been almost 8 years since I had my surgery.
 The likelihood of symptom relief was extremely low and I went in knowing that.
 My vascular system needed to be fixed.
 Deciding not to fix it wouldn’t have just impacted my quality of life but also the length of my life.
 I took another leap of faith knowing that I may not feel better.
 I could’ve even come out feeling worse than I did prior to surgery.
 But I had to take that risk.
 I will always be incredibly grateful to my surgeon for taking that leap with me.
 She was there for me every step of the way and recovery was rough.
 She stayed at the hospital with me every day just to make sure that anything I needed was taken care of.
 It took me almost a year to finally achieve a normal GI tract.
 Which at 20 years old happened for the first time in my life.